SjoerdWiarda/ml-simplefold-jax/README.md

 - Updated the notebook [`sample.ipynb`](sample.ipynb) to support the `JAX` backend inference (by default on CPU due to my hardware, but GPU should work).

 #### TODO:
-- Convert the pLLDT module to JAX.
+- Convert the pLDDT module to JAX.
 - Enable training in JAX (difficult to verify due to limited hardware).
 - Improve GPU device support (unable to test this due to insufficient VRAM).
 - General cleanup: